anandu06dev/ng4StarterKit/README.md

 At best the domain layer is self-contained to evolve independently.
 It is arguable whether additional granularity distributed across several layers in particular communication across these layers, creates an unnecessary load on the frontend.
 Moreover, Angular services are usually reactive stateful, whereas services in Domain-Driven Design are stateless!

-When application services carry out full business use cases, very often multiple actions are performed in a transactional way.
+When application/domain services carry out full business use cases, very often multiple actions are performed in a transactional way.
 It thus follows, they succeed or fail together!
-In case of not all interactions with the database succeeds, application services must execute a rollback (on the client).
-This may become excessively complex and leads to the question of whether full business use cases should be performed in the frontend at all?
-The usage of application services is arguable, it may be a good idea to put full business use cases with simple coordination logic directly into the UI controller, so that the UI controller takes the responsibility for orchestrating full business use cases.
-For reusability improvements we should target application services.
+In case of not all interactions with the database succeeded, application/domain services must execute a rollback on the client-side.
+This may become very complex and leads to the question of whether full business use cases should be performed in the frontend at all?
+The usage of application/domain services is arguable.
+It may be a good idea to put business use cases with simple orchestration logic straight into the UI controller, so that the UI controller takes the responsibility for orchestrating full business use cases.
+For reusability improvements, however, we should target application/domain services.
 Simply put, **only apply Domain-Driven Design when applicable** and focus on layers to separate technical from business concerns.

 # Application Artifacts
-Angular intrinsically provides artifacts, which makes it easy to apply patterns of DDD such as modules, controllers, factories, services or entities.
+Angular intrinsically provides artifacts, which makes it easy to use patterns of DDD such as modules, controllers, factories, services or entities.

 ## Modules
 The module system modularize code into reusable blocks.
 The application can contain multiple modules of different types, but the entry point is